-Queries directed to the shard master are run in parallel on the shard data servers, with the results merged, combined, and returned to the application as full query results by the shard master, significantly enhancing execution speed in many cases.
+Queries are run in parallel on the data nodes, with the results combined, and returned to the application as full query results, significantly enhancing execution speed in many cases.

-Each shard data server has its own dedicated cache, rather than a single instance’s cache serving the entire data set, which greatly reduces the risk of overflowing the cache and forcing performance-degrading disk reads.
+Each data node has its own dedicated cache, rather than a single instance’s cache serving the entire data set, which greatly reduces the risk of overflowing the cache and forcing performance-degrading disk reads.

-Data can be loaded onto the shards in parallel, reducing cache and disk contention between the ingestion workload and the query workload and improving the performance of both.
+Data can be loaded onto the data nodes in parallel, reducing cache and disk contention between the ingestion workload and the query workload and improving the performance of both.

 In this exploration, you will